+September 8, 2010-Governor Chris Christie unveils a broad ethics reform package, including an end to the "fair and open" loophole in pay-to-play laws.
 February 7, 2012- In Margaret Nordstrom v.
 William "Hank" Lyon, the state Appellate Division upholds the authority of ELEC to enforce the state's campaign finance rules.

-March 7, 2012- Lobbyist expenditures reached a record \$74.1 million in 2011 due largely to a unprecedented \$10.9 million communications expenditure by the New Jersey Education Association.
+March 7, 2012- Lobbyist expenditures reached a record \$74.1 million in 2011 due largely to an unprecedented \$10.9 million communications expenditure by the New Jersey Education Association.

-May 3, 2012- Senator Minority Leader Tom Kean (R-21) and Senator Michael Doherty (R-23) introduce legislation (S-1917) that imposes the same contribution limits, disclosure requirements and contract conditions on labor unions that most other public contractors face under state payto-play laws.
+May 3, 2012- Senator Minority Leader Tom Kean (R-21) and Senator Michael Doherty (R-23) introduce legislation (S-1917) that imposes the same contribution limits, disclosure requirements and contract conditions on labor unions that most other public contractors face under state pay-to-play laws.

-May 21, 2012- Former election officials, including one-time ELEC and FEC Chairman Frank Reiche, jointly file an amicus brief urging the Supreme Court to reconsider its ruling in Citizens United v.
+May 21, 2012- Former election officials, including former ELEC and FEC Chairman Frank Reiche, jointly file an amicus brief urging the Supreme Court to reconsider its ruling in Citizens United v.
 FEC.
-45